-The School's investment in capital assets as of June 30, 2021 amounts to \$384,020 (net of accumulated depreciation).
-This investment in capital assets includes audiovisual and software, furniture, fixtures and equipment.
-The School had no long-term debt associated to its capital assets.
+The School's investment in capital assets as of June 30, 2021 amounts to \$559,654 (net of accumulated depreciation).
+This investment in capital assets includes furniture, fixtures and equipment, audio visual and software.
+As of June 30, 2021 the school had no debt associated with the acquisition of capital assets.